Home

 if you don't live near enough to commute each day, I've compiled a list of local resources I hope you'll find helpful with regard to procuring food and/or a place to stay.

 I know...
 I feel the same way about it.
-BUT... please understand that IF the pandemic flares up again, and we need to be outside, socially distanced, and in masks, participation in lindera will require following these guidelines.
-I will likely be able to switch our indoor classes to the open air pavillion mention above, which is in the same park, but if not, I will do my best to find shelters within a short distance from Proud Lake (likely at the nearby Highland State Rec Area).
+And, as things stand right now, I don't see a high likelihood of this manifesting.
+BUT... please understand that IF a pandemic flares up again, and we need to be outside, socially distanced, and in masks, participation in lindera will require following these guidelines (we are largely meeting on state land and they do enforce state law).
+I will likely be able to switch our indoor classes to the open air pavilion mention above, which is in the same park, but if not, I will do my best to find shelters within a short distance from Proud Lake (likely at the nearby Highland State Rec Area).
 Likewise, although I don't expect it to happen, in the unlikely event that gatherings of groups is prohibited, we will rely on online classes until we could meet in person again.
 Again, I am not expecting this to be the case, but if you are entirely unwilling with mask/distance/meet outdoors/meet online if need be, it may be best to wait until the pandemic is no longer creating uncertainties to take my lindera course.

 So...